rajuvindane/miniDebConfPune/README.md

 # miniDebConfPune
-New site based on the site of miniDebConfMumbais Website
+New site based on the site of miniDebConfMumbai's Website